-The best powerline extenders can fill a home's pesky Wi-Fi deadspots seemingly by magic.
-Using a house's own power cabling, it sends signals in the walls to any connected AC outlet to spread the reach of your network to the farthest rooms, without blindly pumping fresh Wi-Fi signal.
+Using one of the best powerline extenders can fill a home's pesky Wi-Fi dead spots seemingly by magic.
+Using a house's own electrical cabling, the extender sends signals through the walls to any connected AC outlet to spread the reach of your network to the farthest rooms, without blindly pumping out more Wi-Fi signals.

-We used and reviewed the top powerline extender kits under real world conditions to help you pick the best device.
-Our criteria emphasizes value with everything from the device’s price, design and power use to whether it has an AC outlet to make up for the one it uses, its throughput and range.
+We've used and tested the top powerline-extender kits under real-world conditions to help you pick the best system.
+Our criteria emphasize data throughput, signal range, value — including the device’s price, design and electricity consumption — to whether the extender supplies an extra AC outlet to make up for the one it uses.

 What are the best powerline extenders?

 In our testing, the best powerline extender overall was the Netgear PLP2000, which stood out as superior by delivering the fastest data along with a reasonable range.
 It should be more than enough to add data where it’s needed.

 If you live large, the TP-Link TL-PA9020P is the best powerline extender for large homes.
 The TP-Link's extended range can help turn a big house into a data-filled home.
 It has a monitoring and configuration utility, but the device is a power hog and that will show up on your power bill.

 Meanwhile, D-Link’s DHP-601AV is the best budget powerline extender.
 The unit's small size, inexpensive price and power-efficient, two-prong plug design is perfect for homes without grounded three-prong outlets.

 The best powerline extenders you can buy today

 It’s a close call, but the Netgear PLP2000’s superior throughput trumped the TP-Link’s TL-PA9020P’s extended range, making it our choice as the best Powerline adapter.
 With the ability to move more data, the PLP2000 outperformed the crowd and filled a previously unconnected garage with more than enough data to watch videos, play games and live online.